pramsey/pramsey.github.io/_posts/2020-12-16-waiting-postgis-31-3.md

 The way Overlay NG ensures robust results, is by falling back to more and more reliable noding approaches.
 "Noding" refers to how new vertices are introduced into geometries during the overlay process.

 * Initially a naive "floating point" noding is used, that just uses double precision coordinates.
 This works most of the time, but occasionally fails when noding "almost parallel" edges.
 * On failure, a "snapping" noding is used, which nudges nearby edges and nodes together within a tolerance.
-That works most of the time, but occasional fails.
+That works most of the time, but occasionally fails.
-* Finally, a "fixed precision" routing nudges **all** of the coordinates in both geometries into a fixed space, where edge collapses can be handled deterministically.
+* Finally, a "fixed precision" noding nudges **all** of the coordinates in both geometries into a fixed space, where edge collapses can be handled deterministically.
 This is the lowest performance approach, but it very very rarely occurs.

 Sometimes, end users actually **prefer** to have their geometry forced into a fixed precision grid, and for overlay to use a fixed precision.
 For those users, with PostGIS 3.1 and GEOS 3.9 there are some new parameters in the intersection/union/difference functions.